ArtemSlotin/rsschool-cv/cv.md

   >I like to see the amount of work I do.
 It is always interesting to discover something new.
   >
   >  My good qualities:
-  >    - ability to learn quickly and learn new things
+  >    - ability to learn quickly and learn new things :neckbeard:
-  >    - perseverance
+  >    - perseverance :smile:
-  >    - energetic nature
+  >    - energetic nature :tada:

   `My last completed task`
 ``` js